 - Go through this tutorial to see examples of using webpack to manage your website’s assets.

-- Finally, do this tutorial to learn how to let webpack manually manage your index.html and insert your bundle into the page for you!
+- Read through this tutorial to learn how to let webpack manually manage your index.html and insert your bundle into the page for you!

 - You don’t need to do the rest of the webpack tutorials at this time, but take a look at what’s offered on the sidebar of their guides page.
 There are several sweet features that you might want to use in future projects such as code-splitting, lazy-loading, and tree-shaking.
 Now that you have a handle on webpack’s configuration system adding these features is as easy as using the right plugins and loaders!.